 Your conversion rate tells you, in no-nonsense terms, the efficacy of your public-facing content.
 If 6% of your website visitors join your mailing list or make a purchase, your website is 6% effective.

 But here’s the thing: That's actually very good.
-Popular wisdom holds that a “good” conversion rate for a website is somewhere between 2% and 5% across all industries.
+In fact, a “good” website conversion rate falls between 2% and 5% across all industries.
 Industry-specific conversion rates vary quite a bit more.